MengRao/Algos/README.md

 Graph/max flow.h: A Dinic's implementation for computing max flow

-Search/GetID.h: A library to assign strings or objects of other types a unique id
+Search/GetID.h: A library to assign unique id to strings or objects of other types

 Search/UnionFind.h: A implemenation of union find disjoint set

 Search/Segment tree(Iterative).h: A general purpose segment tree template with lazy propagation(support non-commutative updates)

+Search/square root decomposition.h: A general purpose square root decomposition data structure template

 Search/Treap.h: A Treap implementation that is configurable with toggles on lazy propagation, supporting size and sum.